 Today, our medical advances have started supporting Chinese medical theories.
 Five Element Theory was formalized during the Han Dynasty (206AD-220BC).
 Five Element Theory identifies correlations in the body.
 One example from Five Element Theory is the correlations between the kidney and ear.

-In 2010 an Australian research team identified the association of chronic kidney disease with hearing lost(1).
+In 2010 an Australian research team identified the association of chronic kidney disease with hearing loss(1).
 Earlier, in 1973, initial research on supporting structural similarities between the ear and kidney was published (2).
 The same year, the scientific community identified a whole new organ that Chinese Medicine had known about for over a millenium.

 Prior to research and even with the research, relationships and theories in Chinese medicine were disparaged.
 So, I began to think, “What if we got this wrong?”
 What if ancestor worship wasn’t about superstition or nonsense?
 The further along in science we go, the more we start to validate theories that were established over 2,000 years ago in China.
 As an aside, there is evidence suggesting China was practicing cadaver dissections during the Han dynasty.

 Over the last ten years, genetic research has brought to light inheritance of disease.
 In my practice with pregnant mothers, I was able to see the passing on of emotional characteristics from mother to child.
 The child actually absorbed and incorporated the emotional frequency of the mother during her pregnancy.

 Some of the concepts in Chinese medicine started to make more sense.
 I started to see why Chinese medicine voiced concern to ensure the mother had a calm, relaxing pregnancy.
 It was like giving the child a blank canvas without any historical emotional baggage.